-The UW Tax-Sheltered Annuity (TSA) 403(b) Program is a supplemental retirement savings program authorized by section 403(b) of the Internal Revenue Code.
+The UW Tax-Sheltered Annuity (TSA) 403(b) Program is a supplemental retirement savings program.
 Through the TSA Program you can invest a portion of your income for retirement on either a pre-tax basis, an after-tax basis (Roth), or a combination of both.
-Participation in the UW TSA Plan is voluntary.
-You make the entire contribution; there is no employer match.
+Participation in the UW TSA Program is voluntary with employees making the entire contribution; there is no employer match.
 For more background information on the program, read through our Plan Document and Plan Criteria.

-UW TSA 403(b) Program investment options include a wide array of mutual funds and fixed and variable annuities managed by five investment companies:
+UW TSA 403(b) Program investment options include a wide array of mutual funds and fixed and variable annuities managed by five providers.

 - T. Rowe Price